 Dental implants are becoming one of the more popular types of dental procedures for patients to receive.
 They offer a more comfortable, natural-feeling, and natural-looking solution to missing teeth than some other types of dental solutions.
-Bridges, dentures, and partials all require adjustment to speak properly and require more maintenance and repair than dental implants do.
+Bridges, dentures, and partials all require adjustment to speak properly.
+They also require more maintenance and repair than dental implants do.

 This restorative procedure is one of the most popular offered by Dr. Ed Lazer at his dental office in Baltimore.
 Before you can get dental implants, you must qualify as an ideal candidate for the procedure.
 Generally speaking, a good candidate for dental implants is in optimum health and possesses sufficient bone structure for a titanium stud to be implanted into the bone.

 How Long Does the Process Take?

 The entire procedure to receive dental implants generally takes between three and six months.
 Sedatives and anesthesia is administered to patients to alleviate any pain or discomfort during the implanting procedure, and many people even express that the pain of the procedure is no more than that of getting a tooth pulled.
 After the titanium studs are implanted, then a temporary cap, crown, or denture is placed over the implant for cosmetic purposes.

 It takes between three and six months for the studs to integrate completely into the bone and for the bone and gums to heal, during which time they are typically sore.
 After they are healed, the temporary caps, crowns, or dentures are replaced with permanent ones, and then patients are free to go about their daily activities as if the implants were their own natural teeth.

 Do you offer dental sedation?